Turkic Place Names in the Carpathians and Hungary of Scythian Times

 Names of mountain summits

 The highest mountain in Ukraine is named Hoverla (2061m above sea level).
-The decoding of the name by means of the Slavic and Romanian languages gives no acceptable results.
-In view of Chuv kǎvar “hot coal, embers” with the suffix -la which is used for the formation of adjectives, the name of the mountain could be explained as “puffing with heat”.
-Such a name would suit well a mountain of eruptive origin, but geographers deny such formation of Hoverla.
-(Volcanic Carpathians are located at the border of the Transcarpathian lowland).
-However, the very heated stone scattering of Hoverla in summer could be the reason for the name of the mountain.
+The decoding of the name using the Slavic and Romanian languages gives no acceptable results.
+Given Chuv kǎvar “hot coal, embers” with the suffix -la, which is used for the formation of adjectives, the name of the mountain could be explained as “puffing with heat”.
+Such a name would suit well a mountain of eruptive origin, but geographers deny such a formation of Hoverla.
+(The Volcanic Carpathians are located at the border of the Transcarpathian lowland.)
+However, the very heated stone scattering of Hoverla in summer could be the reason for the mountain's name.

 Mt Dancyr (1848 м).
-If to take into consideration Chuv tun “to break off” and çyr ”steep, gully”, one can assume that a part of the mountain broke away once, forming a precipice.
-Both the reason for the name of the mountain and the phonetic correspondence are good.
-It is necessary to mean, that Chuv u corresponds often.
+If we take into consideration Chuv tun “to break off” and çyr ”steep, gully”, one can assume that a part of the mountain broke away once, forming a precipice.
+Both the reason for the mountain name and the phonetic correspondence are good.
+It is necessary to mean that Chuv u corresponds often.
 Ukr a.

 Mt.
 Dzembronia (1877 м).
-Obviously, the mountain was called as the Dzembronya River (see).
+The mountain was called so like the Dzembronya River (see).

 Mountain range Kakaraza (highest point 1558 м).
 Chuv. kukār "crooked, sinuous" and aça "belt" agree with range form.

 Part of landscape Kalatura – “yellow mountain” (Chuv khălă “yellow” and tără “a mountain, top”).
-Though Romanian tură "a rock" can be taken into consideration for this and two next names too.
+Though Romanian tură "a rock" can be taken into consideration for this and the next two names, too.

 Mt.
 Karatura near the village of Nyzhni Bereziv – “black mountain” (Chuv khura “dark” and tără “a mountain, top”).

-Mountain range Karmatura – in view of the latter names Chuv tără "mountain, top" is present here too.
+Mountain range Karmatura – given the latter names Chuv tără "mountain, top" is present here too.
 Chuv karmash "to stretch" can be suggested for the first part of the name.

 Mt.
 Kukul (1539 м).
 Chuv kukǎl “pie, tart” befits phonetically perfectly to the name.
-The naming reason for it is not quite clear, as it unknown is what form of pies was baked by ancient Bulgars.
-However, the Baltic-Finnish languages have similar words with the meaning "hill, summit, height" (Fin. kukkula, Est. kukal a.o.).
-They were also borrowed from the ancient Bulgars, who were the creators of the Fatyanovo culture in the upper reaches of the Volga River when the ancestors of the Baltic Finns still dwelled there.
+The naming reason for it is not quite clear, as the form of pies baked by the Proto-Chuvashes is unknown.
+However, the Baltic-Finnish languages have similar words with the meaning "hill, summit, height" (Fin. kukkula, Est. kukal a.o..)
+They were also borrowed from the Proto-Cuvashes, who were the creators of the Fatyanovo culture in the upper reaches of the Volga River when the ancestors of the Baltic Finns still dwelled there.

-There are in the Carpathians a few mountains and peaks with similar names Manchul, Menchul, Menchil.
+There are a few mountains and peaks with similar names Manchul, Menchul, and Menchil in the Carpathians.
 Undoubtedly they have to be decoded as "a great stone" (Chuv. măn "great", chul "stone").
 There are in the Carpathians tops which have in their Ukrainian names the word "stone" – Great Stone, Sharp Stone, Painted Stone, etc.

 Mt.
 Parashka (1268 m).
 It is unlikely that the name of the mountain comes from a female name.
 Chuv. purăsh "badger" with performative adjective suffix -kă suits well.
 That is "Badger Mountain".